 And here is a repulsive suit of English armor that is fit for the pigs that the English are!

 In the 16th century armor takes a different turn.
 The armor becomes heavier to deal with improved firearms, but also begin to cover less of the body.

 Still full plate and often articulated even more than the previous century, but it’s starting to ignore the legs and face.
 The torso is tapered like so to hopefully deflect projectiles.

 Even heavier looking, more finely made, more refinement, but less often used.

 Here are three types of 17th century armor.
 Now it is heavier but mostly in the torso and head only.
 Rare occasions of heavy cavalry would wear a very heavy and costly armor. (the middle one.)
-But that was not what the common night, man at arms or soldier would wear.
-The advance of fire arms is slowly making armor absolute. (and making the nobility more flamboyant in civilian dress to compensate for their lack of battlefield panache!)
+But that was not what the common knight, man at arms or soldier would wear.
+The advance of fire arms is slowly making armor obsolete. (and making the nobility more flamboyant in civilian dress to compensate for their lack of battlefield panache!)

 And the 18th century.

 In the eighteenth century, only the Polish Hussars would wear full plate.
 Most of Europe considered it terribly old fashioned by then but the Polish hussars turned it into a psychological weapon and would be terrifying as they charged.